Maribel Lopez: Contextual Intelligence, Ethics and Well-Being | Work 20XX #08

 And finally, in our technology-obsessed connected world, the skill, practice, and art of communication have never been more important.
 Without further delay, a conversation with Maribel Lopez.

-So I'll count us down and we will go in 3, 2, 1.
 Hey, welcome back, everybody.
 Jeff Frick here, coming to you from the home studio for another episode of Work 20XX.
 And we're getting kind of towards the end of the first season.
 And I thought, you know, maybe we change it up a little bit and do a little force multiplier.
 So I reached out to my friend who has her own future work show and her own kind of hybrid work show.
 And she's got many, many episodes we're going to draw from that and really kind of do a hyper education here.
 So I'm excited to welcome into the magic of the internet all the way from the East Coast.
 She's Maribel Lopez, the founder and principal analyst of Lopez Research.

-Maribel, great to see you.
+Great to see you.
 Great to be here, Jeff.

 Yeah, and you've got a bunch of other stuff.
 So I usually do short introductions because thank goodness for the internet, people can figure it out.
 But you've got you've got a nonprofit that you're doing which tell us a little bit about that ‘Data for Betterment.’
 And you have not one podcast, ‘Reimagine Hybrid Work’ which has over 40 episodes.
 Congratulations.
 I've been deep into that for the last couple of days.
 And then you have the ‘AI with the ML’ I love that ‘AI with Maribel Lopez’ (podcast) So you've been a busy, busy lady.
 So talk a little bit about what you've been doing as we've been kind of coming out of COVID, I'm sure you're getting all these requests to go back on the road to all these conferences.
 How are you managing this?
 You're kind of hybrid world of getting back into physical events again.